jaimegag/tkg-zone/windows/README.md

 # Go to the folder in this repo that has all the cluster and ClusterClass configurations
 cd ~/workspace/tkg-zone/windows/cluster/
 # Get OOTB Clusterclass trimming to just the Clusterclass resource
-cp ~/.config/tanzu/tkg/clusterclassconfigs/tkg-vsphere-default-v1.1.0.yaml tkg-vsphere-default-v1.1.0-thick.yaml
+cp ~/.config/tanzu/tkg/clusterclassconfigs/tkg-vsphere-default-v1.1.1.yaml tkg-vsphere-default-v1.1.1-thick.yaml
-ytt -f tkg-vsphere-default-v1.1.0-thick.yaml -f filter.yaml > tkg-vsphere-default-v1.1.0.yaml
+ytt -f tkg-vsphere-default-v1.1.1-thick.yaml -f filter.yaml > tkg-vsphere-default-v1.1.1.yaml
 # Make a copy to customize for MultiOS tweaks
-cp tkg-vsphere-default-v1.1.0.yaml tkg-vsphere-default-multios-ag-cc.yaml
+cp tkg-vsphere-default-v1.1.1.yaml tkg-vsphere-default-multios-ag-cc.yaml
 # Change name
 yq e -i '.metadata.name = "tkg-vsphere-default-multios-ag"' tkg-vsphere-default-multios-ag-cc.yaml # !!!! yq is adding extra spaces in some indentations making the file bigger.
 If you don't want this, just edit the original file and change the metadata.name manually

+vi tkg-vsphere-default-multios-ag-cc.yaml
 # Replace the install-ovs.ps1 reference with our new install-ovs-2.ps1 to avoid the OVS crashing when attempting to download SSL libraries
-# - In the "Install antrea-agent & OVS" section, one of the json patches of the "install-antrea" patch, row 2342: replace this row:
+# - In the "Install antrea-agent & OVS" section, one of the json patches of the "install-antrea" patch, row 2360: replace this row:
 & C:\k\antrea\Install-OVS.ps1 -ImportCertificate $false -LocalFile C:\k\antrea\ovs-win64.zip
 # with these two rows, at the same indentation, replacing "JUMPBOX-IP" with the IP of your jumpbox
 & curl.exe -kL http://JUMPBOX-IP:8000/install-ovs-2.ps1 -o C:\k\antrea\install-ovs-2.ps1
 & C:\k\antrea\install-ovs-2.ps1 -ImportCertificate $false -LocalFile C:\k\antrea\ovs-win64.zip

-# If you are added the `csi-proxy.exe` binary in the `additional_executables_list` of your Windows json file, then add the following code in the `windows-antrea` json-patch in after row 2356 (after the Start Services block) in the custom cluster class yaml. include 18 spaces at the beginning of each row for the right indentation
+# If you are added the `csi-proxy.exe` binary in the `additional_executables_list` of your Windows json file, then add the following code in the `windows-antrea` json-patch in after row 2373 (after the Start Services block) in the custom cluster class yaml. include 18 spaces at the beginning of each row for the right indentation
-vi tkg-vsphere-default-multios-ag-cc.yaml

             # Configure and Start CSI Proxy
             $csiflags = "-windows-service -log_file=C:\programdata\temp\csi-proxy.log -logtostderr=false"
             sc.exe create csiproxy binPath= "C:\programdata\temp\csi-proxy.exe $csiflags" start= auto